-The current Future Land Use Map, an updated Future Land Use Map, and updated trail map are attached to this memo.
+The current Future Land Use Map, road extension maps, an updated Future Land Use Map, and updated trail map are attached to this memo.
 The redline version of the related text is also attached.
 The listing of parcels changed from unknown to a different use is also attached.